"... get the most out of the equity you've built up in your home."

-You may be surprised to know that some marketing tools that most agents use to sell homes (e.g. traditional open houses) are actually not very effective.
-In fact only 1% of homes are sold at an open house.
+You may be surprised to know that some marketing tools that most REALTORS® use to sell homes (e.g. traditional open houses) are actually not very effective.
+In fact, only 1% of homes are sold at an open house.

 Furthermore, the prospects calling for information on your home probably value their time as much as you do.
-The last thing they want to be subjected to is either a game of telephone tag with an agent, or an unwanted sales pitch.
+The last thing they want to be subjected to is either a game of telephone tag with a REALTOR®, or an unwanted sales pitch.

-Make sure your agent places your home on the local MLS® (Multiple Listing Service) System.
+Make sure your REALTOR® places your home on the local MLS® (Multiple Listing Service) System.
 This will expose your home to the other REALTORS® working for other brokerages.
 Also ensure your home is uploaded to www.realtor.ca, which is a cross-Canada website.
-Your agent should also have their own personal website to expose your home, and a "for sale" sign with the site's address.
+Your REALTOR® should also have their own personal website to expose your home, and a 'For Sale' sign with the site's address.